Child Custody Lawyers in Philadelphia

 Our experienced Philadelphia child custody lawyers work with you to craft solutions tailored to your family’s circumstances.
-Whether you’re seeking shared custody, a flexible arrangement, or need to protect your parental rights, we are here to advocate for the best possible outcome.
-Call 215-967-9070 or contact us here to schedule a consultation and take the first step toward a custody plan that truly works for you and your child.
+Whether you’re seeking shared custody, a flexible arrangement, or need to protect your parental rights, our child are here to advocate for the best possible outcome.

 What Makes Schwartz, Fox & Saltzman Philadelphia’s Top Child Custody Lawyers